forzagreen/n2words/README.md

 ## Contributing

-You can help by adding a new language, or by imporving existing languages (report issues, verify the correctness of unit tests, add more test cases...).
+You can help by adding new languages or by improving existing ones.
+Also, reporting issues, verifying the correctness of unit tests or adding more test cases is extremely helpful.

-All help is welcome !
+All help is welcome!

 ## License